Service Dogs For Veterans Yakima, WA

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

-Our team is ready to support you through the PAVE process from application to training camp with your new companion and service dog.
+Our team is here to help you with the entire PAVE process.
+From application to training camp, we will support you and your new companion/service dog.
 We are dedicated to helping you live a better and more fulfilling life.
 Our trainers can provide professional advice and tailored training.
 There is no charge for your service dog, training, or ongoing support.

 Help Veterans Regain Their Freedom